Stayskul/PHSX815_Week-10/README.md

 contains the homework other figures used for week 10

-Homework 11 contains code from the following my own repositories and past homeworks/projects https://www.geeksforgeeks.org/python-central-limit-theorem/
+Homework 11 contains code from the following:

+my own repositories and past homeworks/projects https://www.geeksforgeeks.org/python-central-limit-theorem/